Nomad-Media/samples/nomad-samples/react/wc-player-react-sample/README.md

 --form--submit-button-txt-color
 --form--field-padding
 --form--button-padding
+8. There is an option to enable debug mode and see some internal logs about the player.
+Just add the `debug-mode` attribute to the `wc-player`.

 There is a `playerEventsChanges` event thrown by the wc-player that has a certain type.
 Here is the current event type list: `sourceloaded`, `play`, `pause` and `ended`.
 You can refer to some example screenshots in the `screenshots` folder.